emlid/navio2-docs/docs/Navio-dev/ros.md

 ```
 pi@navio: ~ $ roscore
 ```
-If you were sucessfull bash will show you the following and you'll see Master started on Raspberry Pi.
+If you were successfull bash will show you the following and you'll see Master started on Raspberry Pi.

 ![roscore](img/ros/roscore.png)

-Continue <a href="https://asciinema.org/a/abkuvzfx8yg7aekcwow7udoq3?t=2:20" target="_blank">watching the tutorial</a> for this step.
+Continue <a href="https://asciinema.org/a/1i915k6h2b0i9sf02mwom7qu8?t=59" target="_blank">watching the tutorial</a> for this step.

 ```roscore``` is a backbone of ROS.
 It's the first thing you should run when using ROS because it's vital for successful Node execution and making publisher-subscriber architecture.